-- Students are responsible for beginning each school day with a fully-charged device. - Students are responsible for safe transportation, storage, and care of the device. - Transport device in school-issued bag at all times. - Avoid extreme temperatures, especially in automobiles. - Do not eat and drink near device. - Insert and disconnect accessory devices and power cords properly. - Store device in a secured area.
+- Students are responsible for beginning each school day with a fully-charged device. - Students are responsible for their own charger.
+Students should not loan chargers to other students.
+If a charger is lost, the student is responsible for replacing the charger. - Students are responsible for safe transportation, storage, and care of the device. - Transport device in school-issued bag at all times. - Avoid extreme temperatures, especially in automobiles. - Do not eat and drink near device. - Insert and disconnect accessory devices and power cords properly. - Store device in a secured area. - Students are not to share their passwords with other students.